tremor-rs/tremor-www/versioned_docs/version-0.11/tremor-script/functions.md

 ### Recursion

-Tail-recursion is provided for fixed arity ( number of arguments ) tandard functions.
+Tail-recursion is provided for fixed arity ( number of arguments ) standard functions.

 Tremor imposes a restriction in recursion depth.
-As tremor is an event processing system it is not desirable to have long running functions that block events from being processed through the system.
+As Tremor is an event processing system it is not desirable to have long-running functions that block events from being processed through the system.

 ```tremor